Struct rusqlite::Statement

 Execute the prepared statement with named parameter(s).
 If any parameters

-that were in the prepared statement are not included in params
+that were in the prepared statement are not included in params, they

 will continue to use the most-recently bound value from a previous call